vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 yield ()
 ```

+Note the dual meaning of `ZWorkerFactory` here.
+We are invoking the methods `newWorker()` and `setup` on the singleton [`ZWorkerFactory`](https://zio-temporal.vhonta.dev/api/zio/temporal/worker/ZWorkerFactory$) object, and these methods return ZIO effects (without creating nor running any Worker).
+The first type parameter of those effects indicates that an _instance_ of the [`ZWorkerFactory`](https://zio-temporal.vhonta.dev/api/zio/temporal/worker/ZWorkerFactory) class is necessary to run the effects, and it is that instance that will actually create and run the Worker when the ZIO effect is run.

-and the result of evaluating that `for` expression will be a new ZIO program that both configures a new Temporal Worker and starts it running, in that order.
+The result of evaluating this `for` expression will be a new ZIO program that both configures a new Temporal Worker and starts it running, in that order.
 The type of this composed ZIO program is:

 ```scala
 ZIO[ZWorkerFactory & Scope, Nothing, Unit]